Djokovic back into swing in Australia, visa questions linger

 Djokovic touched down in Melbourne just before midnight Wednesday, answering “no” to the question about previous travel on his Australian Travel Declaration form.

 But he was filmed playing tennis in the streets of the Serbian capital, Belgrade, on Dec.
-25, and training in Spain on Dec.
-31 — both dates within the 14-day window.
+25, and later training in Spain — all within the 14-day window.
 He traveled to Australia from Marbella, Spain.

 Djokovic told border officers that Tennis Australia completed the declaration for him, but the officer who canceled his visa said that the body would have done that based on information from Djokovic himself.